Why does it take so long to see my cash deposits?

-For more information on the process flow of collections data and how to extract transaction detail from Hyperion/ODS, please view the Tracking Collections Data powerpoint presentation.
+For more information on the process flow of collections data and how to extract transaction detail from SAS/ODS, please view the Tracking Collections Data powerpoint presentation.

 - Overhead assessments are not up-to-date on my account.
 When will I see this?

-The SUNY Financial System posts overhead assessments on a monthly basis, typically on the 1st or 2nd.
+The SUNY Financial System posts overhead assessments on a monthly basis on all eligible activity from the prior month.
 The current overhead rate of 13% is charged to all originating revenue activity posted during the prior month.
 When transferring funds with a revenue adjustment, the overhead will follow.
 A balance transfer does not impact overhead assessments.